remlaps/Steem-Conversation-Accelerator/README.md

 ## Monitored activities
 ### In progress / active
-- Notification of posts, comments, and replies for accounts that are followed by the observer account.
+- [x] Notification of posts, comments, and replies for accounts that are followed by the observer account.

 ### TBD
-o Notification of activity on threads that the observer account has participated in. o Notifications of activity in communities that the observer account subscribes to. o Visibility (without notifications) for posts that are supported by token-burning/post-promotion activities.
+- [ ] Notification of activity on threads that the observer account has participated in.
+- [ ] Notifications of activity in communities that the observer account subscribes to.
+- [ ] Visibility (without notifications) for posts that are supported by token-burning/post-promotion activities.

 ## Files